 A decade ago, The Associated Press wrote that the racing world had finally begun to address the issue, with race tracks in California, Florida, Kentucky, New Jersey and New York raising minimum weights about 3 or 4 pounds or more to 115 or 116 pounds.
 Nutrition programs were being introduced to encourage jockeys to eat properly.

 At the time, it wrote, tracks decided on their own weight ranges through a complicated system based on the type of race, a horse's age, gender and past performances.
 The Jockeys' Guild was lobbying for a standard minimum weight of 118 pounds -- for the rider, clothing and gear -- and body fat levels of no less than 5 percent.

 That continues to be true.
 There is no one standard for weight in racing, only a recommendation that a jockey not carry less than 118 pounds, according to the Association of Racing Commissioners International.
-For Saturday's Belmont Stakes, colts and geldings carry a weight of 126 pounds, fillies, 121 pounds.
+For the 2018 Belmont Stakes, colts and geldings carried a weight of 126 pounds, fillies, 121 pounds.